 TREATMENT

 The patient was admitted to the hospital on April 27, 2022.
 In order to rule out drug factors, sofosbuvir and velpatasvir were discontinued.
-The patient received hepatoprotective treatment (magnesium isopyrrhizinate injection 150 mg ivgtt qd, Shuganning injection 10 mL ivgtt qd, ursodeoxycholic acid capsule 250 mg po tid) and anti-infective treatment (ceftazidime 2 g ivgtt q8h).
+The patient received a hepatoprotective treatment (magnesium isopyrrhizinate injection 150 mg ivgtt qd, Shuganning injection 10 mL ivgtt qd, ursodeoxycholic acid capsule 250 mg po tid) and anti-infective treatment (ceftazidime 2 g ivgtt q8h).
 However, on April 30, the patient’s bilirubin continued to rise to 415.7 mmol/L, PTA continued to decrease to 33.1%, and blood cell counts were WBCs 13.91 × 109/L, atypical lymphocytes 6%, neutrophils 9.88 × 109/L, and lymphocytes 2.64 ×109/L. The patient had depression, the gastrointestinal symptoms worsened, and hiccups occurred.
 ACLF was considered.
-Therefore, the antibiotics were adjusted to piperacillin–tazobactam sodium 3.75 g ivgtt q8h to continue the antibacterial treatment.
+Therefore, the antibiotics were adjusted to piperacillin–tazobactam sodium 3.75 g ivgtt q8h to continue antibacterial treatment.
 Aciclovir 0.25 g ivgtt q8h antiviral treatment, and hormones (methylprednisolone 40 mg qd) were given to suppress immunity, over a course of 5 d.
 Simultaneously, artificial liver (plasma exchange + double plasma molecular adsorption system) adjuvant therapy was administered.
-On May 5, routine blood examination showed normal results, and EBV and cytomegalovirus DNA were negative.
+On May 5, routine blood examination showed normal results, and EBV and CMV DNA were negative.
 As the patient's atypical lymphocytes only appeared once, it was considered secondary to immune disorders.
-Therefore, ganciclovir and piperacillin–tazobactam sodium were discontinued, but hepatoprotective treatment continued.
+Therefore, ganciclovir and piperacillin–tazobactam sodium were discontinued, but hepatoprotective treatment was continued.
 Re-examination on May 17 showed that liver function parameters were ALT 27 U/L, AST 36 U/L, and total bilirubin 77.4 μmol/L; therefore, the patient was discharged from hospital on May 19, 2022.
 He continued to take sofosbuvir–velpatasvir 400: 100 mg 1 tablet/d for antiviral treatment.

 OUTCOME AND FOLLOW-UP

-The outpatient department checked that the liver function was normal on June 23, 2022, and the patient received antiviral treatment until August 20.
+The outpatient department checked that the patient’s liver function was normal on June 23, 2022, and he received antiviral treatment until August 20.
 Follow-up to March 1, 2023 showed that HCV RNA was consistently below the detection limit, liver function, routine blood examination and a-fetoprotein were normal.
 Abdominal ultrasound showed that the light spots on the liver had thickened, instantaneous elastic imaging of the liver showed a hardness of 15.7 kPa and fat attenuation of 247 dB/m.
-More unexpectedly, autoimmune hepatitis and mitochondrial antibodies became negative.
+Unexpectedly, autoimmune hepatitis and mitochondrial antibodies were negative.

 DISCUSSION

-Sofosbuvir–velpatasvir is an oral combined DAA.
+Sofosbuvir–velpatasvir is a combined oral DAA.
 Sofosbuvir is a nucleotide analog NS5B polymerase inhibitor that inhibits viral replication by targeting key targets of RNA replication, while velpatasvir is a second-generation NS5A replication complex inhibitor with high antiviral activity against all HCV genotypes[3].
 In noncirrhotic patients, the sustained virological response rate (SVR) can reach 95%[4].
 Even in patients with HCV-related decompensated cirrhosis, the SVR rate is > 80%[5].
-The patient had no underlying disease in the past, and only took sofosbuvir–velpatasvir after diagnosis of hepatitis C, without drug interaction.
-There is no pharmacokinetic basis for liver damage from sofosbuvir–velpatasvir.
-Why ACLF occurs during DAA treatment may be related to the following factors.
+The patient had no previous underlying diseases, and only took sofosbuvir–velpatasvir following the diagnosis of hepatitis C, without drug interaction.
+There is no pharmacokinetic basis for liver damage due to sofosbuvir–velpatasvir.
+The occurrence of ACLF during DAA treatment may be related to the following factors.

 Autoimmunity